 But something changed all that.
 Let me show you what else Paul wrote.
-In the same book, Romans, he said, "But while we were still sinners, Christ died for us."
-Like we were bad but that didn't stop us from being blessed.
-We were far from God but that didn't stop God from coming near to us.
-We deserved his wrath and his anger but he gave us what we didn't deserve.
-Christ died for us.
-In Ephesians 2, Paul gushed, "But because of his great love for us, God who is rich in mercy, made us alive with Christ even when we were dead in transgressions."
-Like we were dead, we were undeserving of his love, and we were just sitting there like a spiritual corpse and we couldn't change it.
+In the same Book of Romans he said, "But while we were still sinners, Christ died for us."
+Like, we were bad but that didn't stop us from being blessed.
+And we were far from God but that didn't stop God from coming near to us.
+We deserved his wrath and his anger but he gave us what we didn't deserve, Christ died for us.
+In Ephesians 2 Paul gushed, "But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions."
+Like, we were dead, we were undeserving of his love and we were just sitting there like a spiritual corpse and we couldn't change it.
 So what did God do?
-Out of his great heart, out of his amazing mercy, out of his unstoppable grace, he made us alive.
-He sought us, he found us, he got the gospel to us, and he flipped that switch in our heart so that we could be close to God.
+Out of his great heart, out of his amazing mercy, out of his unstoppable grace he made us alive, he sought us, he found us, he got the Gospel to us and he flipped that switch in our hearts so that we could be close to God.
 Even if you're the worst.
-In 1 Timothy 1, Paul said this.
-Here's a trustworthy saying: "Christ Jesus came into the world to save sinners, of whom I'm the worst."
-I mean, you can wake up and feel just like Paul; like there's no one who messes stuff up as much as I do but that does not stop Jesus from coming into the world to save people just like us.
-And Paul was brutal about human nature, which is why he gushed about the loving nature of Jesus.
-He believed that by himself he was a bad man but because of Jesus, he was insanely blessed.
-So write this down: Ask Paul our simple question, "We good?"
-And he'd agree with Moses; he'd say, "No, not by nature.
-But in Jesus, yes."
+In 1 Timothy 1 Paul said this, "Here is a trustworthy saying, Christ Jesus came into the world to save sinners, of whom I am the worst."
+I mean, you can wake up and feel just like Paul, there's someone who messes stuff up as much as I do.
+But that does not stop Jesus from coming into the world to save people just like us.
+Paul was brutal about human nature, which is why he gushed about the loving nature of Jesus.
+He believed that by himself he was a bad man but because of Jesus he was insanely... blessed.

+So, write this down.
+Ask Paul one simple question, "We good?"
+And he'd agree with Moses, he'd say, "No, not by nature... but in Jesus, yes."
+In Jesus sinners become saints, the dead come alive, and the undeserving receive everything through his blood.